 - Pairing Suggestions: Garlic, onions, thyme, white wine, cream, curry, saffron, tomatoes and mustard.
 There’s nothing like braised mussels with garlic and wine sauce served with crusty bread.

 - Flavor Profile: Both bay scallops and sea scallops have a sweet, meaty flavor.
 Bay scallops are generally smaller in size and caught in shallow waters close to the bay, while sea scallops are larger and found out at sea.

 - Pairing Suggestions: Butter, lemongrass, mushrooms, bacon, garlic, lemon, cream, onion, root vegetables and greens.
-Pan-seared with herb butter is my favorite way to enjoy scallops.
+Pan-seared with herb butter is one of the easiest and best-tasting ways to enjoy fresh scallops.

 - Flavor profile: Shrimp have a delicate, sweet flavor, similar to lobster, as well as a firm texture.

 - Best Cooking Methods: Baked, broiled, grilled, boiled, pan-seared, deep-fried, poached or steamed.